Bulging Eyes or Proptosis

 • Bulging Eyes

 Normally, there should be no visible white between the top of the iris (the colored part of the eye) and the upper eyelid.
-Seeing white in this area is usually a sign that there is abnormal eye bulging occurring.
-There are many symptoms one will experience while dealing with bulging eyes.
-These symptoms and other problems include:
+Visible white in this area is usually a sign of abnormal eye bulging.
+There are other symptoms that can accompany bulging eyes, including:

 • Difficulty closing eyes fully while sleeping or blinking